 Library “Sraz”

-The Library “Sraz” is primarily conceived to be a space for selected literature reflecting the development of contextual theology of the political-theological and theological-liberatory orientation.
-In line with this, it expresses gratitude to authors and publishers for encouraging and publishing such literature.
+The Library “Sraz” is primarily conceived as a space for selected literature reflecting the development of Balkan, particularly post-Yugoslavian, contextual theology, with a focus on political-theological and theological-liberatory perspectives.
+We are thankful to the authors and publishers for their support in promoting and publishing this kind of literature.

 Branko Sekulić, Ethnoreligiosity in the Contemporary Societies of the Former Yugoslavia: The Veils of Christian Delusion, Lanham, MD: Lexington Books/Fortress Academic, 2022.